Can a beginner start on a 1000cc Motorcycle?

 This is a simple calculation of the engine power output divided by the weight of the vehicle.
 A modern litrebike has a low weight and high power output making it one of the fastest and most dangerous vehicles on the street.
 This leads to very quick acceleration which in inexperienced hands can be very dangerous.

-With a low bike weight and high power output, the front end of the motorcycle will become very light under hard acceleration, potentially lifting the front wheel off the ground.
-This means that throttle and clutch control is at the top of the list when it comes to riding a litrebike.
+With a low bike weight and high power output, the front end of the motorcycle will become very light under hard acceleration, lifting the front wheel off the ground.
+This means that throttle and clutch and throttle control is at the top of the list when it comes to riding a litrebike.
+One of the biggest mistakes made when riding a litrebike is entering a corner too fast.
+The straight line speed is insanely fast and intoxicating, leading to a corner appearing faster than expected.
+Keep in mind that if you have the type of personality to get carried away with fast acceleration, high speeds and chasing adrenaline highs, a litrebike is extremely dangerous in your hands, especially if your an inexperienced rider.

 The simple explanation of throttle control is how hard you twist your wrist on the throttle determining how hard you accelerate.